 Registered nurses are the largest occupation in the healthcare delivery system.
 RNs practice in numerous different medical environments, including Mesquite NV hospitals, family practices, outpatient clinics, nursing homes and even schools.
 Their primary job is to aid doctors in the care of their patients.
 However, the specific duties of a registered nurse will be dependent on their job or specialization along with where they work.
 A portion of the responsibilities of an RN may include:

 - Monitoring patients

 - Performing physical examinations

 - Overseeing LPNs, LVNs and nurse aides

 Nurses with a higher degree may have more complex job duties and responsibilities.
-Nurse practitioners (NP), for instance, must hold a Master’s Degree and commonly work more independently than their RN counterparts.
-They can deliver primary or specialty care services, prescribe medications, and diagnose and treat common illnesses or injuries.
+Nurse practitioners (NP), for instance, must hold a Master’s Degree and normally work more independently than their RN counterparts.
+They can deliver primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.